MobileFirst-Platform-Developer-Center/DevCenter/_posts/2017/2017-09-18-mfp-support-for-ios11.md

   name: Sandhya Suman
 ---

-Every year Apple releases a new iOS iteration, and with every release we keep our promise to customer by ensuring compatibility, embracing iOS changes smoothly with minimal impacts.
+Every year Apple releases a new iOS iteration, and with every release we keep our promise to customer by ensuring compatibility, embracing iOS changes with minimal impacts.
 With this years Apple release of iOS11, we are pleased to announce that we extend MobileFirst Platform Foundation v7.1 and v8.0 support on iOS 11.For reference, make sure to read through our [support plan for Android O and iOS 11](https://mobilefirstplatform.ibmcloud.com/blog/2017/01/11/support-plan-for-next-android-ios-mobile-os/).

 We have been testing the iOS11 beta version and details can be seen [Compatibility tests for iOS 11.]({{site.baseurl}}/blog/2017/07/24/compatibility-tests-for-ios-11/).
 We have verified various features of MobileFirst Platform Foundation on the iOS11 seed build for MobileFirst Platform Foundation v7.1 and v8.0.
 MobileFirst Platform Foundation v7.1, v8.0 has embraced iOS 11 very well except few UI glitches, we tested following features.